-I mainly work on early modern philosophy and history of philosophy of science.
+I mainly work on early modern philosophy, history of philosophy of science, and metaphysics.

 Overall, I'm interested in the points at which systems of thought, practices, etc. break down and fail.*